 Laura Spector, currently resides in Houston, Texas after having lived in Chiang Mai, Thailand for ten years.
 She has been teaching painting to adults and to children since 2004; when she introduced the first foreign community arts center, ArtSpace, to the residents of northern Thailand.
-Currently, she teaches drawing and painting classes to adults at The Susanne M. Glasscock School of Continuing Education at Rice University and Art League Houston and private classes from her Winter Street studio.
+Currently, she teaches drawing and painting classes to adults at The Susanne M. Glasscock School of Continuing Education at Rice University , Art League Houston, and private classes from her studio and at various international locations.
 Previously, she taught high school students at the High School of Performing and Visual Arts (HSPVA).
 From 2009-2014, she was a Senior Content Writer for Education.com, contributing art projects for children, grades K-12.

 While creating the Museum Anatomy project, she, along with her collaborator Chadwick Gray (www.chadwickandspector.com), has had the privilege of working with curators from the Friedrich Danniel Museum, The Victoria & Albert Museum, The Prado, The National Gallery (Prague), The National Gallery (Athens), MuseuMAfricA (Johannesburg), The Civica Museum (Palermo), Berkeley Art Museum (Berkeley), National Gallery (Bangkok), among others.
 Currently, Museum Anatomy is expanding into three-dimensional works of art.